 Jeff says, "This opened my eyes to the best way to experience, understand, and critique art and architecture – by living in the environment, observing how others interact and respond, and by discussing the experiences, critiques, and inspirations with others.
 This experience, and the building itself, had a significant impact on how I learned to explore, appreciate, and design architecture."

-One of his favorite projects to date is the ExxonMobil Papua New Guinea Permanent Office and Housing for a multitude of reasons.
+One of his favorite projects to date is a mixed-use office and residential campus project for a multitude of reasons.
 The site was located in an undeveloped country with limited local expertise and resources in the construction industry.
 This required significant research into material availability, import restrictions and regulations, available local maintenance services and expertise, pre-manufactured building systems and components, etc. Due to security and safety risks, the campus required complete self-sustainability, thus relying upon a design with precise integration of infrastructure and building systems, i.e. power generation, water and wastewater treatment, storage of resources, etc. Lastly, the opportunity to design a community that combined office, living, social, and recreational environments was very rewarding, especially in a foreign context with very unique cultures and experiences.

-Jeff is a graduate of the University of Texas with High Honors and member of the National Society of Collegiate Scholars.
-He is a licensed architect, a member of AIA and NCARB.
+Jeff is a graduate of the University of Texas with High Honors, member of the National Society of Collegiate Scholars and a licensed architect in Texas and Colorado.